bi8solutions/am-logger/README.md

 ## Build

 Run `npm i` to install all the dependencies.
-To create the bundle/distribution, run `npm run packagr` which will do a new release under the dist folder
+To create the bundle/distribution, run `npm run packagr` which will do a new release under the dist folder.

+## Project Layout
+This is basically a CLI generated application with the addition of [ng-packagr](https://www.npmjs.com/package/ng-packagr) to create the distribution bundle.
+The app component imports the AmLoggerModule that is located under the modules directory.
+Only the module is packaged an not the whole example project.

+Please see Nikolas LeBlanc's article: [Building an Angular 4 Component Library with the Angular CLI and ng-packagr](https://medium.com/@ngl817/building-an-angular-4-component-library-with-the-angular-cli-and-ng-packagr-53b2ade0701e)